apache/tvm/docs/dev/relay_bring_your_own_codegen.rst

          ----------------------------------------      ------------------------
             generated C source runtime module              generated C code

 When TVM backend finds a function (subgraph) in a Relay graph is annotated with the registered compiler tag (``ccompiler`` in this example), TVM backend invokes ``CSourceCodegen`` and passes the subgraph. ``CSourceCodegen``'s member function ``CreateCSourceModule`` will 1) generate C code for the subgraph, and 2) wrap the generated C code to a C source runtime module for TVM backend to compile and deploy.
 In particular, the C code generation is transparent to ``CodegenC`` class because it provides many useful utilities to ease the code generation implementation.
-The following sections will implementation these two classes in bottom-up order.
+The following sections will implement these two classes in bottom-up order.

 Implement CodegenC
 ==================